Installation with VirtualBox - advanced topics

 Optional, advanced.

-For details, see the github repository (opens new window) of the Vagrant based mDIS installer.
-Details are displayed in the README file (opens new window) and the source code there.
+For details, see the GitHub repository of the Vagrant-based mDIS installer.
+Details are displayed in the README file and the source code there.

-Check that Vagrant is installed properly, with vagrant help.
-There is only one vagrant command to know: vagrant up:
+Check that Vagrant is installed properly with vagrant help

 # create the Virtual machine, according to 'Vagrantfile'